-I had an incredible weekend of progress in the master bathroom.
+I had an incredible weekend of progress in the primary bathroom.
 It was sweaty, stressful, and gross.
 I got into a yelling match about crown molding (Sandra, your templates are the best thing ever… thank you!!!).
 I even accidentally put the hose for my shop vac in backwards so it became a blower instead of a vacuum at one point (which means I then had to suction up dirt from more places than I started with).
-But overall, my master bathroom has started looking less like a messy dumping ground of DIY tools and — well — more like a bathroom.
+But overall, my primary bathroom has started looking less like a messy dumping ground of DIY tools and — well — more like a bathroom.

 The smelly sewer pipe in the floor suddenly became a toilet.
 The floor is both grouted and has actual baseboards.
 The walls have been patched and to no longer look like they’re melting.
 Crown and caulking?
 More than 50% done.
 SO MUCH multitasking.